 Studying Archival and Information Studies: Information Studies at the University of Amsterdam

-The Information Studies track of the Master's in Archival and Information Studies is a one-year master’s programme for those students who are interested in the critical and practical examination of this new shifting informational landscape.
-Archival and Information Studies: Information Studies offers an academic master’s degree (12-month programme) that covers the full spectrum of the field.
+The Information Studies speclialisation of the Master's programme in Archival and Information Studies is a one-year master’s programme for those students who are interested in the critical and practical examination of this new shifting informational landscape.
+Archival and Information Studies: Information Studies offers an academic Master’s degree (12-month programme) that covers the full spectrum of the field.
 It treats contemporary information theory and practice, trains students for the diversity of professional information roles and provides insight into both the history of information technology and practice, as well as into its future directions.

 Archival and Information Studies is a programme of the accredited Master's degree programme Heritage Studies.
 Upon successful completion of this programme you will receive a legally accredited Master's degree in Heritage Studies and the title Master of Arts (MA).

 - MA Heritage Studies

 - Regular study programme